charlielobster/CUDA_NekRS/README.md

 Support scripts and documentation for CUDA NekRS installation on Ubuntu 24.04.3 LTS

 UPDATE 9/15 - This Readme is still in progress.

-I suspect I shouldn't being using the latest Nvidia drivers because one of the tools in NekRS's 3rd_party folder is configuring for compute_70, which is no longer found in CUDA Toolkit 13, so I need to go back to maybe 12 or maybe 11 to be on the safe side.
+I suspect I shouldn't be using the latest Nvidia drivers because one of the tools in NekRS's 3rd_party folder is configuring for compute_70, which is no longer found in CUDA Toolkit 13, so I need to go back to maybe 12 or maybe 11 to be on the safe side.
 While I am able to compile NekRS without issue now, I'm unable to run any NekRS samples without fatally crashing.
 The most recent error is a call to OpenMPI (MPI_WaitAll) inside 3rd_party/gslib/ogs/oogs.cpp, so I am trying to recompile ompi with better error handling and will include a section on Sphinx and Python, and recheck my OMPI build flags.

 NekRS is a large project with many moving parts written for a different computing topology than a traditional laptop or pc.
 This Readme documents the process and progress of installing its required tools for this new OS and topology, a typical gaming pc with an Nividia GPU.
 The tools appear to require build configuration for CUDA support so I am focusing on building them from source when possible.
 I don't know if that is necessary in every case.
 Overall, it seems the best way to get up to speed with any troubleshooting efforts.